nexmo-community/deskmo/README.md

 nexmo app:create deskmo [ngrok_url]/webhook/answer [ngrok_url]/webhook/event --keyfile private.key
 ```

-The command outputs a confirmation about the keyfile that it created, and an application UUID.
+The command outputs a confirmation about the keyfile that is created and an application UUID.
 Copy this UUID, it's used as `[app_id]` in the later examples.
-First we'll use it to link the number to the new app:
+First, we'll use it to link the number to the new app:

 ```
 nexmo link:app [number] [app_id]